German Peasants' War: Background

 In the sixteenth century, many parts of Europe had common political links within the Holy Roman Empire, a decentralized entity in which the Holy Roman Emperor himself had little authority outside of his own dynastic lands, which covered only a small fraction of the whole.
-At the time of the Peasants' War, Charles V, King of Spain, held the position of Holy Roman Emperor (elected in 1520).
+At the time of the Peasants' War, Charles V, King of Spain, held the position of Holy Roman Emperor (elected in June 1519).
 Aristocratic dynasties ruled hundreds of largely independent territories (both secular and ecclesiastical) within the framework of the empire, and several dozen others operated as semi-independent city-states.
 The princes of these dynasties were taxed by the Roman Catholic church.
 The princes stood to gain economically if they broke away from the Roman church and established a German church under their own control, which would then not be able to tax them as the Roman church did.
 Most German princes broke with Rome using the nationalistic slogan of "German money for a German church".

 Roman civil law

 Princes often attempted to force their freer peasants into serfdom by increasing taxes and introducing Roman civil law.
 Roman civil law advantaged princes who sought to consolidate their power because it brought all land into their personal ownership and eliminated the feudal concept of the land as a trust between lord and peasant that conferred rights as well as obligations on the latter.
 By maintaining the remnants of the ancient law which legitimized their own rule, they not only elevated their wealth and position in the empire through the confiscation of all property and revenues, but increased their power over their peasant subjects.

-During the Knights' Revolt the "knights", the lesser landholders of the Rhineland in western Germany, rose up in rebellion in 1522–1523.
+During the Knights' War the "knights", the lesser landholders of the Rhineland in western Germany, rose up in rebellion in 1522–1523.
 Their rhetoric was religious, and several leaders expressed Luther's ideas on the split with Rome and the new German church.
-However, the Knights' Revolt was not fundamentally religious.
+However, the Knights' War was not fundamentally religious.
 It was conservative in nature and sought to preserve the feudal order.
 The knights revolted against the new money order, which was squeezing them out of existence.